Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Ashen Vanguard.md

 - [[01 Campaign/01 World/08 Points of Interest/01 Factions/The Ashen Vanguard/Fort Redstone]] — Official headquarters and fortress of The Ashen Vanguard.
 - [[Garrik]] — Member of Campaign Group 6; his martial training is directly tied to Vanguard doctrine.
 - “[[Scars in the Earth]]” (Field Memoir by [[Devrik Thorne]]) — Firsthand account of Rising-era conflicts involving Vanguard soldiers.
-- Internal tensions may exist regarding the infernal pact signed by the Arcane Orders — some senior members have long suspected [[The Infernal Covenant]] compromised Kanda’s autonomy.
+- Internal tensions may exist regarding the infernal pact signed by the Arcane Orders — some senior members have long suspected [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant]] compromised Kanda’s autonomy.
 - Symbol: A silver gauntlet gripping a blackened shield etched with flame runes.
 - Uniforms: Slate-gray armor with crimson sashes and insignias marked by hammer-and-shield iconography.